-6. The Committee reiterates its previous recommendations and encourages the State party to finalize pending legal reforms in all provinces (CRC/C/ARG/CO/3-4, para.
+6. The Committee reiterates its previous recommendations and encourages the State party to finalize pending legal reforms in all provinces (see CRC/C/ARG/CO/3-4, para.
 14).
-It also recommends alignment of provincial and municipal legislation with national legal frameworks related to children's rights, particularly the National Act on the Comprehensive Protection of Children and Adolescents (Act No. 26.061), ensuring their standardized implementation.
+It also recommends alignment of provincial and municipal legislation with national legal frameworks relating to children's rights, particularly the national act on the comprehensive protection of children and adolescents (Act No. 26061), ensuring their standardized implementation.